govind527/Liver-cirrhosis-prediction/README.md

 ### Algorithm:

-We can use the random forest classifier for this as well as the XGBoost Classifier for this model.
+We can use the Random forest classifier for this as well as the XGBoost Classifier for this model.
 A good practice is to train the data on both of these models and choose the model with the best scores.
 From xgboost, we can import XGBClassifier.

 ### Implementation: